 Over the years, the lines have blurred between PR > marketing > digital, so you’ll often see a crossover of activity.
 Like with SEO, some agencies specialise in social media and linked to this, is influencer marketing.
 You might provide PR gifts or event invites, which are free and still classed as PR, but other times it might be a paid for advert or piece of sponsored content.
 There are social media experts and influencer agencies that manage this activity too but, either way, ensure that you’re factoring influencer marketing into your strategy and head over to my guide to working with them effectively.

 I hope this gives you an overview of what PR is and what it can do for you.
 There’s even more to learn, so head on over to my A-Z of PR and get to grips with the elements that make up an effective PR strategy.
 If you’re still struggling with where to start with your PR, we’ve got tonnes of tips, tricks and templates over on Pocket Sized PR.
-You can always get in touch to see how EAST VILLAGE. might be able to help you too!
+You can always get in touch to see how Birmingham PR agency, EAST VILLAGE., might be able to help you too!